open-amt-cloud-toolkit/docs/References/abbreviations.md

 *[Profile]: Profile - A set of configuration information, including a password and provisioning method, provided to Intel® AMT firmware during the activation process.

-*[RPC]: Remote Provision Client - A lightweight client application on the managed device that communicates with the Manageability Engine Interface (MEI) to activate Intel AMT using a configuration from RPS.
+*[RPC]: Remote Provision Client - A lightweight client application on the managed device that communicates with the Manageability Engine Interface (MEI) to activate Intel® AMT using a configuration from RPS.

 *[RPS]: Remote Provisioning Server - A microservice that works with the Remote Provision Client (RPC) to activate Intel® AMT using pre-defined profiles.